mockery/mockery/docs/reference/expectations.rst

 Marks an expectation as a default.
 Default expectations are applied unless a non-default expectation is created.
 These later expectations immediately replace the previously defined default.
-This is useful so you can setup default mocks in your unit test ``setup()`` and later tweak them in specific tests as needed.
+This is useful so we can setup default mocks in wer unit test ``setup()`` and later tweak them in specific tests as needed.

 .. code-block:: php

     getMock()

 Returns the current mock object from an expectation chain.
-Useful where you prefer to keep mock setups as a single statement, e.g.
+Useful where we prefer to keep mock setups as a single statement, e.g.

 .. code-block:: php